united-security-providers/usp-core-waap/src/docs/large-payloads.md

 ## Settings

+This section details the specific Core WAAP settings that impact the handling of large payloads.
+For a comprehensive description of all available settings, please refer to the [Core WAAP API Reference](https://docs.united-security-providers.ch/usp-core-waap/crd-doc).

 ### CoreWaapService.spec.crs.mode

 Coraza Web Application Firewall functionality within Core WAAP is governed by the CoreWaapService.spec.crs.mode setting.
 Request and/or response payload scanning, and subsequent data buffering, are only enabled when the mode is set to BLOCK or DETECT.